 Our three-pronged approach — research, campus sustainability, and education and outreach — was created to do just that.
 The overarching goal: to become a global model of sustainability by creating effective, positive change.

-We want also to be the “front porch” for all sorts of sustainability resources for campus and community members.
-See our beginning list of resources here.
 For more about iSEE’s vision and mission, as well as some of its published papers and reports, check out our Mission & Publications page.

 The Institute was created to lead an interdisciplinary approach to researching solutions for the world’s pressing sustainability, energy and environmental needs today and tomorrow.
 We call this “actionable research” — scientific progress with the emphasis on finding real-world, immediately usable answers to these problems.

 Our holistic approach to research brings together the brightest of the bright to solve the world’s current and future problems. iSEE shepherds that approach in five distinct themes:

 The staff at iSEE also wants to help the U of I campus become a model of sustainability, energy efficiency, and environmental friendliness for the world to see.
 In 2008, the University of Illinois at Urbana-Champaign became a signatory of the American College and University Presidents Climate Commitment (ACUPCC) — pledging itself to becoming carbon neutral by 2050.

 And so, iSEE teams of faculty, staff and students regularly evaluate campus progress toward the goals laid out in appropriate categories — energy; transportation; zero waste; land & water; education; resilience; and engagement — and prepare recommendations on future work to be done.
 The goal is for campus to be a model of sustainability other communities will emulate.

 Education and Outreach